All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 April 1887: “The Chicagos will retain the blue that is so well known.”
 From the Kansas City Journal, April 12, 1887.

 May 6, 1887, Chicago v.
-Pittsburgh at Chicago, opening day: “The [National] league championship season in this city was opened yesterday with interesting preliminaries and the defeat of the White Stockings by the Pittsburg[h] team. […] The two teams formed in double file and marched behind the band to the flagstaff at the lower end of right field.
+Pittsburgh at Chicago, home opener: “The [National] league championship season in this city was opened yesterday with interesting preliminaries and the defeat of the White Stockings by the Pittsburg[h] team. […] The two teams formed in double file and marched behind the band to the flagstaff at the lower end of right field.
 There the championship pennant won by the Chicago team last year [1886] was unfurled and hoisted.
 It bore the following inscription: Chicagos.
 Champions of the United States.
 1876, 1880, 1881, 1882, 1885, 1886.”
 From the Chicago Tribune, May 7, 1887.
 Report included use of the White Stockings nickname, derived from the color of the stockings, and no mention of the “hoodoo” uniform referenced in June 1887, see below.

 May 6, 1887, Chicago v.
-Pittsburgh at Chicago, opening day, referenced in June 1887: “The fact is not generally known that the Chicago Club started out this season with a bran[d]-new style of uniform, different from anything the team has ever worn.
+Pittsburgh at Chicago, home opener, referenced in June 1887: “The fact is not generally known that the Chicago Club started out this season with a bran[d]-new style of uniform, different from anything the team has ever worn.
 Thereby hangs a little story.
 At the end of the season of 1886 an enthusiastic manufacturing house in the the East, which makes a specialty of flannel for athletic uniforms of all sorts, wished to commemorate Chicago’s victory in the [National] League championship race [in 1886] in some appropriate manner and so made especially for this purpose a new and extremely pretty cloth, and sent it on; and a house in Chicago, not to be outdone in generosity, made up the material into uniforms for the whole team, and presented them as the joint testimonial of the cloth-makers and clothes-makers.
 The uniform was decidedly pretty and unusually costly.
 The material was light cream flannel of extra fine texture, and [the] body striped lengthwise with pale blue bars, the whole having a suggestion of buff with a lavender tone.
 The belts were of bright maroon, and the caps edged with the same.
 The stockings were white, of course.
 In this outfit the League championships opened the season of 1887 on the home grounds [on May 6, 1887] before something over eight thousand people and were horribly beaten by Pittsburg[h].
 Those new uniforms have never been worn from that day to this.
 They are now referring to as the ‘hoodoo’ suits.
 Every player in the club believes that the wretched showing made this year is entirely on account of that pretty uniform, and he gladly prefers buying and paying for his playing clothes to wearing the unlucky gift.
 President Spalding has tried in vain to overcome this silly superstition, for the ‘hoodoo’ outfit is vastly neater and more becoming that the other uniform of navy blue shirt and pants and white cap.”
 From the St Louis Post-Dispatch, June 14, 1887, citing the New York Sun.
 Research from Todd Radom.
 Game date from retrosheet.org.

 May 6, 1887, Chicago v.
-Pittsburgh at Chicago, opening day, referenced in June 1887: “The Chicago Club in its first championship game at home [on April 30, 1887] wore a new uniform of the finest quality and different from anything the team had ever worn before.
+Pittsburgh at Chicago, home opener, referenced in June 1887: “The Chicago Club in its first championship game at home [on April 30, 1887] wore a new uniform of the finest quality and different from anything the team had ever worn before.
 In fact it was decidedly pretty and unusually costly, but have never been worn since that first game when the Chicagos were badly beaten before 8,000 people, as the players regard the clothes as a hoo-doo and resolutely refuse to don them again.”
 From the Detroit Free Press, June 21, 1887, and The Sporting Life, June 22, 1887.

 June 1887: The color of a least one uniform of each club in the [National] League and American Association is given below.
 It would be next to impossible to give the several different uniforms of each club, as they change the different pieces of one uniform to another, and may appear on the field in a different make-up every day for a week.
 However, one complete uniform of each club is as follows: […] Chicago — White stockings and caps, blue shirts and trousers.”
-From the St Louis Post-Dispatch, June 14, 1887, citing the New York Sun.
+From the New York Sun, June 12, 1887, and the St. Louis Post-Dispatch, June 14, 1887.
 Research from Todd Radom.

 July 1887: “Clothes don’t win pennants.
 The Chicagos always were a tough-looking crowd in their dark blue uniforms.”
 From the Chicago Tribune, July 13, 1887.